mpatacchiola/tensorbag/README.md

 Datasets
 ---------

 - **XOR**: this dataset is based on the Exclusive OR logical operator.
 It is a non-linear dataset that can be used for simple tests.
 There are two input values represented as float, that can be generated in a pre-defined range.
 The label is a single integer representing True (one) or False (zero).
 The files are generated using the random uniform method in Tensorflow.
-The distribution is plotted in Matplotlib and the file are stored as TFRecords. [[notebook]](./xor/xor.ipynb)
+The distribution is plotted in Matplotlib and the file are stored as TFRecords.
+The test (2000 samples) and train (8000 samples) TFRecord files are provided with the repository. [[notebook]](./xor/xor.ipynb)

 - **Iris Flowers**: it is a simple dataset of flowers classified using sepal and petal dimensions (four attributes).
 The data set contains three classes (Setosa, Versicolour, Virginica) of 50 instances each, where each class refers to a type of iris plant.
 One class (Setosa) is linearly separable from the other two (Versicolour and Virginica), whereas the latter are not linearly separable from each other.
 The pre-processing produces the training and test files in TFRecord format.
 The linear version of the dataset can be used to train simple models such as the Perceptron.
 Ready-to-use TFRecords are included in this repository. [[notebook]](./iris/iris.ipynb)